underscoreio/essential-scala/src/pages/collections/working-with-seq.md

 res0: Seq[Int] = List(2, 4, 6)
 ~~~

-If we use the underscore function definition shorthand, we can write this even more compactly:
+If we use *placeholder syntax* we can write this even more compactly:

 ~~~ scala
 scala> sequence.map(_ * 2)
 res1: Seq[Int] = List(2, 4, 6)
 ~~~

 Given a sequence with type `Seq[A]`, the function we pass to `map` must have type `A => B` and we get a `Seq[B]` as a result.
 This isn't right for every situation.
 For example, suppose we have a sequence of strings, and we want to generate a sequence of all the permutations of those strings.
-We can call the `permutations` method on a string to get all permutations of it.
+We can call the `permutations` method on a string to get all permutations of it:

 ~~~ scala
 scala> "dog".permutations
 res12: Iterator[String] = non-empty iterator
 ~~~

-This returns an `Iterable`.
+This returns an `Iterable`, which is a bit like a Java `Iterator`.
 We're going to look at Iterables in more detail later.
 For now all we need to know is tha we can call the `toList` method to convert an `Iterable` to a `List`.

 ~~~ scala
 scala> "dog".permutations.toList
 res13: List[String] = List(dog, dgo, odg, ogd, gdo, god)
 ~~~

-Thus we could write
+Thus we could write:

 ~~~ scala
 scala> Seq("a", "wet", "dog").map(_.permutations.toList)